RD17/ambar/README.md

 * [Under the Hood](https://blog.ambar.cloud/ambar-under-the-hood/)
 * [REST API Documentation](https://github.com/RD17/ambar/blob/master/API_DOC.md)
-* Source Code is freely available under [Fair Source License 1](https://github.com/RD17/ambar/blob/master/License.txt). ([Frontend](https://github.com/RD17/ambar-frontend), [Crawler](https://github.com/RD17/ambar-crawler), [ElasticSearch](https://github.com/RD17/ambar-es), [Rabbit](https://github.com/RD17/ambar-rabbit), [Mongo](https://github.com/RD17/ambar-mongodb), [Installer](https://github.com/RD17/ambar-install))
+* The Source Code is freely available under [Fair Source License 1](https://github.com/RD17/ambar/blob/master/License.txt). ([Frontend](https://github.com/RD17/ambar-frontend), [Crawler](https://github.com/RD17/ambar-crawler), [ElasticSearch](https://github.com/RD17/ambar-es), [Rabbit](https://github.com/RD17/ambar-rabbit), [Mongo](https://github.com/RD17/ambar-mongodb), [Installer](https://github.com/RD17/ambar-install))

 ## FAQ
 ### Is it open-source?
-Yes, we publish almost all our modules on GitHub under [Fair Source License 1](https://github.com/RD17/ambar/blob/master/License.txt)
+Yes, almost every Ambar's module is published on GitHub under [Fair Source License 1](https://github.com/RD17/ambar/blob/master/License.txt)

 ### Is it free?
 Yes, Community Edition is forever free.
 We will NOT charge a penny from you to use it.
-Basic cloud account is forever free too.
+Basic cloud account is also forever free.

 ### Does it perform OCR?
-Yes, it perform OCR on images (jpg, tiff, bmp, etc) and PDF's.
+Yes, it performs OCR on images (jpg, tiff, bmp, etc) and PDF's.
 OCR is perfomed by well-known open-source library Tesseract.
-We tune it to achieve best perfomance and quality on scanned documents.
+We tuned it to achieve best perfomance and quality on scanned documents.

+### Which languages are supported by OCR?
+Supported languages: Eng, Rus, Ita, Deu, Fra, Spa, Nld.
+If you miss your language, please create an issue on GitHub and we'll add it ASAP.

 ### Does it support tagging?
 Nope, we working on it.
 As a workaround you can use folders hierarchy as a set of tags.

 ### What about searching in PDF?
 Yes, it can search through any PDF, even badly encoded or with scans inside.
-We did our best to make search over any kind of document smooth.
+We did our best to make search over any kind of pdf document smooth.

 ### I miss XXX language analyzer.
 Can you add it?
-Yes, please create an issue
+Yes, please create an issue on GitHub.

-### When the localization will be ready?
+### Are you going to add UI localizations?
 We're working on it.
 Be patient.

-### What maximum file size can it handle?
+### What is the maximum file size it can handle?
 It's limited by amount of RAM on your machine, typically 500MB.
-It's very good result, as default document managment systems offer 40MB maximum file size to be processed.
+It's an awesome result, as typical document managment systems offer 30MB maximum file size to be processed.

+### What is the difference between Ambar CE and Ambar EE?
+Basically Ambar CE is a downscaled Ambar EE.
+For more details check [this](https://ambar.cloud/#get-invite)

 ### Can anyone else see my documents?
 Nope, check our Privacy Policy.